OdatNurd/OverrideAudit/docs/content/usage/commands.md

 you're editing it.
 In these cases the command is directly applied to the override file without prompting you first.

-The option [diff_unchanged](../config/settings.md#diff_unchanged) allows you to specify the result of performing a diff when the override is identical to the underlying file.
+The option {{ setting("diff_unchanged") }} allows you to specify the result of performing a diff when the override is identical to the underlying file.

 ---